 Unconscious biases can influence our actions every day and most of the time, we don’t notice them.
 These biases are shaped by our experiences and cultural norms, and allow us to filter information and make quick decisions.
 Social psychologists describe this as “social categorisation”, which means that we routinely and automatically sort people into groups.
 The Human Resources Directorate has developed an intranet page with a range of resources on unconscious bias for staff.
-This includes an online awareness training module and a literature review.If you would like to discuss further tailored development with regards to Unconscious Bias, please contact the People Development on ext.
+This includes an online awareness training module, a literature review and toolkit.If you would like to discuss further tailored development with regards to Unconscious Bias, please contact the People Development on ext.
 3948.

 Difficult circumstances: Extenuating Circumstances Policy